 The financial out turn for the 2017/18 year presented a positive picture and much hard work had improved the Council's financial position.
-The reserves were boosted to a healthy position of \pounds 6,053,523.
+The reserves were boosted to a healthy position of £6,053,523.

-20 PUBLIC QUESTIONS
+20. PUBLIC QUESTIONS

-20.1 The following question had been submitted by Debby Pitchfork for the Chair of the Housing Committee:
+a) The following question had been submitted by Debby Pitchfork for the Chair of the Housing Committee: